-John 1:1-3 (NIV)
+John 1:1-5 (NIV)

 In the beginning was the Word, and the Word was with God, and the Word was God.
 2He was with God in the beginning.
 3Through him all things were made; without him nothing was made that has been made.
+4In him was life, and that life was the light of all mankind.
+5The light shines in the darkness, and the darkness has not overcome it.

-Matthew 28:18-20 (NIV)
+Colossians 1:15-20 (NIV)